heygrady/redux-selectors/docs/usage/dependent-selectors.md

 # Dependent selectors

-Comfy redux selectors allows you to compute values from dependent selectors.
+Comfy redux-selectors allows you to compute values from dependent selectors.
 This same functionality is supported in reselect as well.
 Like reselect, you simply need to pass two or more functions to `createSelector`.
 The last function is treated as a "results function" while every other function is treated as a selector.
 The values from each dependent selector become the arguments for the results function.

 Unlike simple selectors, dependent selectors are memoized using [`memoizeSelector`](/docs/api/memoizeSelector.md).
 This means that the value returned from the results function is cached until the state changes.